TGNC Support Group

 This group uses a non-hierarchical framework and it is available if others are interested in implementing something similar.

 Gender is a social construct that is shaped by many variables, including race.
 The three humans who launched this group are white and we do not use our marginalized gender identities as excuses to deflect our internalized racism.
 Our hope is that people of color who want to access this group will take leadership roles if they’d like.
+As of February 2019, Jes stepped down from facilitating and Leila has joined the team.
+Bios below.

 - Commitment to all 10 weeks